Wesseldr/vagrant-QSTK/README.md

 ==> default:
 ==> default: Happy Coding! :-)
 ```
 Scroll back the screen and check if no errors occurred.
+At the end of the installation the ./QSTK/Examples/Validation.py script is executed for testing the installation

 Start a terminal on the Linux desktop and type:
 ```